 When searching for a pet-friendly hotel for your cross-country road trip, you should click the “pets allowed” option on sites like Hotels.com and TripAdvisor to filter out the results.
 Some dog-friendly hotels may even provide a dog bed for you!

 Even if a place is dog friendly, it doesn’t mean that there won’t be a pet fee.
 Keep an eye out for these fees in their pet policies so there are no surprises when checking in.
 Be sure to clean up messes that have been left behind before checking out.

 Ensuring Your Doggy Road Trip Goes Smoothly

-Prior to hitting the road, make sure you follow these tips and create a road trip planner prior.
+Prior to hitting the road, make sure you follow these travel tips and create a pet-friendly road trip planner prior.
+Take frequent breaks, hydrate, pack his favorite toys, and overall, keep your dog safe.
 Then you can pretty much guarantee that you and your furry friend are going to have an amazing time together out on the open road.

 For a packing list of key items to take with you, check out: